Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 ---

-## 10. Common Patterns for Docker Hosts
+## 10. Example Layouts Common in Homelabs
 Standardising disk layouts keeps deployments repeatable.

 ### Dedicated disk for containers
 ```
 /srv/docker/
 ```

+This layout assumes the host is using the Docker Host Service Layer (/srv/host-docker).
+See HSL docs for full structure.
 Use this as the parent directory for all container data.

 ### Multi-service layout